New blood-free tetanus test could help identify global immunity gaps

-A new test may identify children missing immunity to tetanus and other essential vaccines.
+A new fast test may help identify children missing immunity to tetanus and other essential vaccines.

 University of Birmingham experts are developing a non-invasive saliva test that - within 15 minutes - might identify children across the Global South missing immunity to tetanus who may also have missed out on essential vaccines.